rehierl/node-tree-outliner/4-extensions/3-7-1-extensions.md

 > case 1 - when entering a node's enter event - (1)

-Obviously, presequent sections can be closed before a subsequent node is associated.
-Because of that, the current node (and its descendants) will belong to the parent section of the most significant section of the to-be-closed sections.
+If presequent sections are closed before the next subsequent node is associated, then that node and any other node subsequent to it, will be associated with an ancestor section of those to-be-closed sections.
+Because of that, this case can not result in any conflict.
+Consequently, this case represents a viable option.

-This case could therefore be used in order to define end-marker nodes (e.g. `<close />`).
-Note that the effect of such a definition would be to:
+This case could therefore be used to define end-marker nodes (e.g. `<close />`).
-(1) first close the (old) current section, and then (2) associate the node (and potentially any descendant nodes) with the (new) current section.
+Note that the effect of such a definition would be to: (1) first close the (old) current section, and then (2) associate the node (and potentially any descendant nodes) with the (new) current section.

 > case 2 - when entering a sectioning node's enter event - (1)